BS 9990 Compliance

 BS 9990 Compliance l Nationwide UK Coverage l Dry Riser Testing l Fast Site Surveys l Excellent Client Relationships l

 Dry risers are key components of fire safety in high-rise and multi-storey buildings.
 A dry riser system is a vertical pipe system installed within a building to help deliver firefighting water from ground level up to higher floors if a fire breaks out.
 Unlike wet risers, which are permanently filled with water, dry risers remain empty until firefighters connect their hoses to the inlet and pump water through them.
-During an emergency, fire crews attach hoses to the breeching inlet at ground level, forcing water up the riser to outlet alves on upper floors.
+During an emergency, fire crews attach hoses to the breeching inlet at ground level, forcing water up the riser to outlet valves on upper floors.
 This built-in dry riser system ensures water can reach each floor quickly, without firefighters having to carry heavy hoses up stairwells.

 When Are Dry Risers Required?